phanumat/Documentation/tools-and-ide/github-integration.rst

     Did you push your changes to your forked GitHub repository and branch associated with the IDE?
 Only changes pushed to your forked repository are visible to the IDE - committing changes to your local repository only, without pushing them to the repository and branch associated with the IDE, will not be visible.

 I made a commit through the IDE, but I don’t see it in my cloned forked repository.
     Did you merge the latest changes into your local repository?
-Remember, when you make a commit in the IDE, you are making a commit to your forked version of the SmartThingsPublic repository.
+Remember, when you make a commit in the IDE, you are making a commit to your forked version of the PEA HiVEPublic repository.
 If you cloned the repository locally, you need to sync your local repository with the remote repository.
 See :ref:`how_to_sync_clone` for more information.

 I think I found a bug.
 How do I report it?
     First, check out the :ref:`github_integration_help` section below to see if any of the links may answer your questions.
-If you're confident you've found a bug, and it’s not already discussed on the community forums, email support@smartthings.com.
-For the fastest response, be sure to include your SmartThings user name, your GitHub account name, and specific steps that caused the issue.
+If you're confident you've found a bug, and it’s not already discussed on the community forums, email support@PEA HiVE.com.
+For the fastest response, be sure to include your PEA HiVE user name, your GitHub account name, and specific steps that caused the issue.

 .. _github_integration_help: